 The early Bosch products made and sold in America before WW1 were branded "Bosch" and many were made at the Bosch Magneto Company in Springfield or New York.
 They were well made and had many similarities to products made in the German werks in Stuttgart.
 Craftsmanship was a bit more utilitarian in appearance.

-Here is a postcard showing the modern and spacious Bosch magneto Company in Springfield, Mass before WW1.
+Here is a postcard showing the modern and spacious Bosch magneto Company in Springfield, Mass before WW1, probably 1913 or 1914 .

-Here is a photo of the factory in New York.
+Here is an early photo of the factory under construction in New York.
 Note the early company logo.

 Obviously not much has changed in the service department relative to clients requesting repair estimates.
 Repair estimates are typically a moving target and the only way to be sure what is needed to make a device good again is to make it good again, that is, performing to factory specs.